ThomasLee03/Academic-Website/README.md

     - make setup

 # Sign-in Information
-Before testing the app, you need to sign in with the following credentials: \n /n
+Before testing the app, you need to sign in with the following credentials:

 Username: thomas

 Password: Th0mas123

 # Reproducing the Results
 To reproduce the results of the imputation experiments, follow these steps:
   1. Upload the Image: